noahehall/theBookOfNoah/databases/mysql_new.md

   create table...
     partition by key (COLNAME)
     partitions 4;

+  -- partition with subpartitions
+  -- even though the subpartition uses hash
+  -- the subpartitions qqre specified in ranges of values -- because its a subpartition of a partition that uses range create table...
+    partition by range(year(COLNAME1))
+    subpartition by hash(to_Days(COLNAME2))
+    subpartitions 2 (
+      partition P0 values less than (1990),
+      partition P1 values less than (2000),
+      partition P2 values less than maxvalue
+    )

+  -- partition with subpartitions
+  -- even though the subpartition uses hash
+  -- the subpartitions qqre specified in ranges of values -- because its a subpartition of a partition that uses range create table...
+    partition by range... --see above
+    subpartition by hash(month(COLNAME))
+    subpartitions 4 (
+      partition QTR1 values less than (4)
+      partition QTR2 values less than (7),
+      partition QTR3 values less than (10),
+      partition QTR4 values less than maxvalue
+    )

   -- partition a table by the hash of months
   -- into 12 partitions